creepandpeep/Displayotron-headless-server-control/README.md

 * Cycle RGB backlights menu option - as in the demo example, but persistent throughout all the status screens and clock etc

 #### Soon
+* Splitting menu option code blocks back into plugins for readability and ease of updates
-* Will tidy up and parameterise the code
+* Will tidy up and parameterise the code, eg service names as variables so easy to personalise for people who aren't programmers..like me...
 * Will document the Pi Cam streaming service set up for anyone who is interested
-* Rsync options
+* Rsync plugin
-* Menu option to take still image from Pi Cam and save directly to web folder
+* Plugin to take still image from Pi Cam and save directly to web folder
-* Menu option to start/stop video/audio record and then option to upload directly to web folder
+* Plugins to start/stop video/audio record and then option to upload directly to web folder

 As stated, most of this code is pulled together from either Pimoronis example scripts from their displayotron repo or transilluminates script - I believe I've creditted everyone as neccesary, but please let me know if otherwise.